hadro/info654fa22/slides/class_1.md

 ## How this semester will work

-A lot like last fall...
+A lot like the last few semesters...

 --